Official NIFA Identifier

 What's the difference between CMYK and RGB?

 CMYK color mode is for printing.
-It stands for the 4 colors used in process printing: cyan, magenta, yellow, and black (the "K" meant "key" in printing terms, as the key printing plate).
+It stands for the 4 colors used in process printing: 1) cyan; 2) magenta; 3) yellow; and 4) black, with "K" standing for "key" in printing terms, such as the key printing plate.
 RGB color mode is for viewing on screen.
-It stands for the three colors of light used to create color on your monitor or projector: red, green, and blue.
+It stands for the three colors of light used to create color on your monitor or projector: 1) red; 2) green; and 3) blue.

 What does "ppi" stand for?

 PPI stands for "pixels per inch."
 An image can be made up of a few pixels for every inch, or many.
 The more pixels there are in an inch, the higher the resolution.
 72 ppi is the standard pixel resolution for Web.
 300 ppi is the minimum for printing.
 Commercial presses often use 1250 ppi for printing brochures and magazines!

 I'm making a Powerpoint show and it has a photograph covering the background.
 When I place the correct identifier from above, there is a white box around it.
 How do I get rid of the white background?